Ajnad al-Kavkaz: Fighting in Ukraine and new operations in Syria

 After Russia launched a full invasion of Ukraine in early 2022, journalist Neil Hauer stated that Ajnad al-Kavkaz leader Abdul Hakim al-Shishani was reportedly travelling to Ukraine to join the anti-Russian resistance there.

-By October 2022, about 25 Ajnad al-Kavkaz fighters including the leader Abdul Hakim al-Shishani had left Idlib to fight in Ukraine in coordination with the Sheikh Mansur Battalion.
+By October 2022, about 25 Ajnad al-Kavkaz fighters, including leader Abdul Hakim al-Shishani, had left Idlib to fight in Ukraine in coordination with the Sheikh Mansur Battalion.
 According to Humam Issa, most of the militia's other members also intended to eventually move to Ukraine.
 Abdul Hakim was appointed colonel within the Chechen exile forces.
 By November, the leader of the Chechen Republic of Ichkeria's government-in-exile, Akhmed Zakayev, appointed Abdul Hakim al-Shishani the deputy commander of the Chechen forces operating alongside the Armed Forces of Ukraine.
 Ajnad al-Kavkaz forces subsequently fought in the battle of Bakhmut.

 In November 2024, Ajnad al-Kavkaz was among the rebel groups which took part in the Operation "Deterrence of Aggression" led by HTS.
 After the fall of the Assad regime, Ajnad al-Kavkaz fighters filmed themselves in the Umayyad Mosque of Damascus on 9 December, declaring that "We want to celebrate this victory with all our Muslim brothers and sisters."
 The group's official channel also posted a photo of a beach in Latakia, showcasing the militia's name written into sand with the caption "From the sea in Latakia".

-Following the fall of the Assad regime, and the formation of the Syrian transitional government, some members of Ajnad al-Kavkaz were integrated into the new 84th Division.
+Following the formation of the Syrian transitional government, some members of Ajnad al-Kavkaz were integrated into the new 84th Division, with the Middle East Institute claiming that the entire group had been dissolved.
+Conversely, a "consistent part" of Ajnad al-Kavkaz were still operating in Ukraine by this point, while the remaining Syrian branch published an open letter in mid-2025, claiming that its fighters were "facing arbitrary detention and coercion" by the transitional government.
+Enab Baladi journalists Mowaffak al-Khouja, Omar Alaa Eldin and Mohammad Kakhi described Ajnad al-Kavkaz as still being active in Ukraine by November 2025.